Mowers for Sale

 Ransomes Auto Certes

 This 1970's Ransomes 20" Auto Certes with its 10-blade cylinder and shaver blade is the classic mower for cricket wicket or bowling green and its derivatives are still used on Test Wickets today.
-It is powered by the beautifully smooth BSA/Villiers F12 engine.
+It is powered by the beautifully smooth BSA/Villiers F12 or the Briggs and Stratton engine.

 For controlling uneven areas of grass that become overgrown, the Reelcutter is very useful tool.
 Its 30 inch, heavy duty 4-blade cutting cylinder will chop up grass and weeds alike, so avoiding a ‘carpet’ of vegetation.
 The 250cc MAG engine ensures that the Reelcutter is powerful enough to take on demanding work but the design is more refined than other powered scythes.